DSharpPlus/DSharpPlus/docs/articles/lavalink/intro.md

 ## Starting Lavalink

 Open your command prompt or terminal and navigate to the directory containing Lavalink.
 Once there, type `java -jar Lavalink.jar`.
+You should start seeing log output from Lavalink.

 If everything is configured properly, you should see this appear somewhere in the log output without any errors:
 ```